Vxwilson/vxwilson.github.io/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] VEIS - A section of blogpost cataloguing Very Exciting ItemS (VEIS).
 - [ ] YarnSpinner - An anonymous storywriting collaboration, where each user can contribute a sentence in a daily manner to a preexisting story-line, and watch it unfold!
+  - [ ] rework it to make the storytelling more cohesive.
+  - [ ] reduce failure rate.
 - [ ] Emotional Earth - Catalogue your emotions each day with a short text entry, and see how others around the globe are doing!
-    - [ ] Going back in time in search for trends in worldwide happiness.
+Features include: going back in time in search for trends in worldwide happiness.

 See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues).